ChrisYounger/dendrogram_viz/README.md

 ![screenshot](https://raw.githubusercontent.com/ChrisYounger/dendrogram_viz/master/appserver/static/demo.png)

-For documentation please see the application page on Splunkbase or use the in-product documentation.
+Please see the documentation on the Splunkbase application page or use the in-product documentation.